The differences between a SIPP and a SASS

-At The Landlords Pension we are often asked the questions “which is best?” and “what is the difference?” between SIPP and SSAS pension schemes.
+SIPP vs SASS – The differences explained – At The Landlords Pension we are often asked the differences between a SIPP and a SASS; ‘which is best?’ and ‘what is the difference?’ between SIPP and SSAS pension schemes.
 Below is a brief explanation of the differences between the two and why someone may consider a transfer to these types of schemes.

 One of the main reasons that people consider moving from personal or company pension schemes, in particular when these are historic or “frozen” pensions is for the control and flexibility offered by the alternative pension wrappers such as SIPP and SSAS pensions.